-Dodge may have made their name with the HEMI, but they’ll go down in history as the most audacious automaker ever thanks to their wild Hellcat engine.
+What is a Hellcat engine?
+Dodge made their name with the HEMI, but they’ll go down in history as the wildest automaker ever thanks to their Hellcat engine.

 Kudos to Dodge for creating an entire brand around a motor, that being the Hellcat.
 The automaker’s marketing centers around big cruisers wielding thunderous V8 power plants, ready to roast a set of rubber at a moment’s notice.
 And for good reason.
 The Hellcat engine is a modern marvel of motor engineering, sporting a supercharger to help produce massive power figures.
 Let’s take a look at what makes a Hellcat so special.

 Dodge has made themselves synonymous with HEMI and V8.
 Though their modern powertrain lineup doesn’t quite hit the dictionary-definition of a hemispherical combustion chamber, no one minds when said motor makes over 700 horses.
 HEMIs span a range of displacements from 5.7-liters up to the 6.4-liter Apache V8 fed by natural aspiration.
 The Hellcat block houses 6.2 liters of displacement and utilizes forced induction in the form of an IHI, twin-screw supercharger.

 Like its Chrysler brethren, the Hellcat engine foundation is a cast iron block with 103.99 mm bores, but aside from that, 91% of the motor is new content.
 Thicker block webbing and revised water-jacket geometry, around the top of the cylinders, is added to support the increased power and resultant stress.
 A hardened-steel crankshaft utilizes induction-hardened journals for improved impact and wear resistance.